ymehili/AREA/docs/project-brief.md

 *   **Budget**: Not specified in the project documentation.
 Assumed to be limited to free or low-cost tiers of any required third-party services.
 *   **Timeline**: The project is structured around three key milestones: 1) Planning, 2) Minimum Viable Product, and 3) Final Product.
 Specific dates are not defined.
 *   **Resources**: The project will be developed by a group of 'X' students.
 *   **Technical**: The project MUST be containerized using Docker and orchestrated with a `docker-compose.yml` file.
-This setup must include three specific services (`server`, `client_mobile`, `client_web`) with defined port mappings (8080 for the server, 8081 for the web client) and dependencies.
-The server must expose a specific `/about.json` endpoint, and the web client must be able to serve the mobile client's `.apk` file.
+This setup includes three services (`server`, `web`, `mobile_web`) with defined port mappings (8080 for the server, 3000 for the web client, 19006 for Expo web preview) and dependencies.
+The server must expose a specific `/about.json` endpoint.

 **Key Assumptions**
-*   It is assumed that the development team possesses or will acquire the necessary skills to work with the chosen technology stack (Flutter, FastAPI, Docker, Railway).
+*   It is assumed that the development team possesses or will acquire the necessary skills to work with the chosen technology stack (Next.js, Expo React Native, FastAPI, Docker, Railway).
 *   It is assumed that the primary development effort will be "glue code," integrating a wide range of existing libraries rather than building everything from scratch.
 *   It is assumed that the web and mobile clients will remain "thin clients," containing only user interface logic, with all business logic residing on the application server and accessed via the REST API.
 *   It is assumed that the third-party services targeted for integration (e.g., Google, Facebook, etc.) will have accessible APIs and developer free tiers for the project's purposes.